voacado/voacado/README.md

 <!-- ### Hi there 👋 -->
 ---
-#### I'm a data scientist 👩‍🔬 and software engineer 💻 pursing my masters in data science.
-I love all things chess ♟️, aviation ✈️, and board games 🎲.
+#### Heyo!
+I'm a machine learning engineer 👩‍🔬 at Rockstar Games 🎮 with a masters in data science.
+I love all things rock climbing 🧗, aviation ✈️, and board games 🎲.

 ##### NOW
 - ✨ Working on my private pilot's license and fantasy world for my DnD campaign